 A gross specimen of a spermatocele is shown in the images below.

 Intraoperative view of spermatocele with adjacent testicle and spermatic cord.

 No specific medical therapy is indicated for treatment of a simple spermatocele.
 Oral analgesics may be prescribed for symptomatic relief.
 If an underlying epididymitis is responsible for discomfort, antibiotics may be indicated.
 Observation is usually used for simple, small asymptomatic spermatoceles.

 Spermatocelectomy via a transscrotal approach is the primary operative intervention for spermatocele, and it may be offered to any reasonable surgical candidate.
 Systemic anticoagulation and desire to father children are relative contraindications.

 Sclerotherapy is performed on an outpatient basis after the potential complications are discussed.
-The administration of anesthesia is provided locally, although the timing may vary according to surgeon preference.
-Some have reported administration at the puncture site prior to initiating the procedure, while others instill the anesthetic during the instillation of the sclerosant, after aspiration has occurred.
+Local anesthesia is used, although the timing may vary according to surgeon preference.
+Some have reported administration at the puncture site prior to initiating the procedure, while others instill the anesthetic during the instillation of the sclerosant, after aspiration has been performed.

 If a multiloculated spermatocele is present or the neck is not readily found, the spermatocele is ideally kept intact while it is gently dissected away from normal tissue.
 Preventing perforation may be difficult because of the adherent nature of surrounding tissues but is advantageous, as it simplifies dissection and limits the spillage of potentially locally irritating sperm.
 When a plane cannot be readily developed, some advocate excision of adjacent normal epididymis with the specimen (partial epididymectomy); however, this increases the risk of epididymal obstruction.